Sequential hermaphroditism: Mechanism

-In many hermaphroditic species, the close physical proximity of anthers and stigma makes interference unavoidable, either within a flower or between flowers on an inflorescence.
+In many hermaphroditic plant species, the close physical proximity of anthers and stigma makes interference unavoidable, either within a flower or between flowers on an inflorescence.
 Within-flower interference, which occurs when either the pistil interrupts pollen removal or the anthers prevent pollen deposition, can result in autonomous or facilitated self-pollination.
 Between-flower interference results from similar mechanisms, except that the interfering structures occur on different flowers within the same inflorescence and it requires pollinator activity.
 This results in geitonogamous pollination, the transfer of pollen between flowers of the same individual.
 In contrast to within-flower interference, geitonogamy necessarily involves the same processes as outcrossing: pollinator attraction, reward provisioning, and pollen removal.
 Therefore, between-flower interference not only carries the cost of self-fertilization (inbreeding depression), but also reduces the amount of pollen available for export (so-called "pollen discounting").
 Because pollen discounting diminishes outcross siring success, interference avoidance may be an important evolutionary force in floral biology.

 Dichogamy may reduce between-flower interference by reducing or eliminating the temporal overlap between stigma and anthers within an inflorescence.
 Large inflorescences attract more pollinators, potentially enhancing reproductive success by increasing pollen import and export.
 However, large inflorescences also increase the opportunities for both geitonogamy and pollen discounting, so that the opportunity for between-flower interference increases with inflorescence size.
 Consequently, the evolution of floral display size may represent a compromise between maximizing pollinator visitation and minimizing geitonogamy and pollen discounting (Barrett et al., 1994).